COVID-19 UPDATED SAFEGUARDING & CHILD PROTECTION POLICY

 Parents with concerns

 Talk to our Designated Safeguarding Lead (Mark Scott).
-If he's not available they should ask to speak to our Deputy Safeguarding Leads (Sam Thompson).
+If he's not available they should ask to speak to our Deputy Safeguarding Leads (Emma Marshall).
 Both receive regular training, support and supervision from the Calderdale Child Protection Training Service.
 They are trained in the latest procedures for dealing with concerns.

 Pupils who are worried about either their own, or another child's safety